timholy/SnoopCompile.jl/docs/src/snoopi_deep.md

 ## A quick check for potential invalidations

-!!! warning
-    The presence of rampant invalidations in the MethodInstances returned by `tinf` can make some of the other analyses quite confusing.
-Hence, users of `@snoopi_deep` are advised to check for invalidations before performing detailed analysis or generating precompile directives.

 After running `@snoopi_deep`, it's generally recommended to check the output of [`staleinstances`](@ref):
 ```julia